-This section investigates local and non-local atmospheric circulation responses to extratropical SSTA including WBC regions.
-We start with a summary of existing studies on the role of extratropical SSTA in quasi-equilibrium atmospheric circulation and storm tracks.
-We then discuss the ongoing debates about the observed near-surface wind convergence and precipitation in WBC regions diagnosed either as a response to SST variations or extratropical storms.
+This section investigates atmospheric response beyond the MABL (Section 2) by focusing on local and non-local circulation responses in the extratropics to SSTA patterns observed in the WBC regions, including the semi-permanent SST fronts and transient mesoscale eddies.
+Some aspects of deep convective response in the tropical atmosphere have also been attributed to MABL adjustments to the mesoscale SST fields (Li and Carbone 2012; Skyllingstad et al. 2019; de Szoeke and Maloney 2020), although much of the studies on deep atmospheric responses published to date is based on the extratropics.
+We start with a summary of previous studies on the role of extratropical SSTA in quasi-equilibrium atmospheric circulation and storm tracks.
+We then revisit the debates about the observed near-surface wind convergence and precipitation in WBC regions diagnosed as a response to either SST variations or extratropical storms.
 Finally, we will consider whether these processes may be important to future climate, focusing on the difference between projections at high and low resolution in the oceans.

-a.
-Time-mean general circulation responses

-The question of how the extratropical atmosphere responds to variability in ocean fronts and/or extratropical SSTA has been addressed over many decades.
+The feedback processes examined in this section are schematically illustrated in Figure 1a-c. a.
+Time-mean general circulation responses The question of how the extratropical atmosphere responds to variability in ocean fronts and/or extratropical SSTA has been addressed over many decades.
 Early studies considered the linear response (Hoskins and Karoly 1981; Frankignoul 1985), which predicted a shallow heating response characterized by a downstream trough with a baroclinic structure.
-This was argued against by Palmer and Sun (1985), who found a downstream ridge, with advection of temperature anomalies by mean flow acting against anomalous advection of mean temperature gradients.
+This was argued against by Palmer and Sun (1985), who found a downstream ridge, with an advection of temperature anomalies by mean flow acting against anomalous advection of mean temperature gradients.
 Later, Peng et al. (1997) showed that the transient eddy response was important in forming an equivalent barotropic high.
-More recent observational analyses find a weak low-pressure response east of warm SSTA near the Gulf Stream (Wills et al. 2016) and Kuroshio (Frankignoul et al. 2011; Wills and Thompson 2018).
+More recent observational analyses find a weak lowpressure response east of warm SSTA near the Gulf Stream (Wills et al. 2016) and Kuroshio (Frankignoul et al. 2011; Wills and Thompson 2018).
 Deser et al. (2007) demonstrated that the initial linear, baroclinic response is quickly (within 2 weeks) replaced with the equilibrium barotropic response with a much broader spatial extent and magnitude (Ferreira and Frankignoul 2005, 2008; Seo et al. 2014).
 The adjustment time is shorter near WBC regions (Smirnov et al. 2015).
 This literature is well summarized in existing review papers (Kushnir et al. 2002; Small et al. 2008; Kwon et al. 2010; Czaja et al. 2019).

-Recent studies also indicated a strong sensitivity on spatial resolution of the atmospheric dynamics governing the large-scale circulation response.
-Figure 3 from Smirnov et al. (2015) shows that a low-resolution (1°) model induces a weak response resulting from shallow anomalous heating balanced by equatorward cold air advection, consistent with the results from linear steady dynamics.
-This is in contrast to the higher resolution $(1/4^{\circ})$ model showing that the anomalous diabatic heating is balanced by a deep vertical motion mediated by the transient eddies (Hand et al. 2014; Wills et al. 2016; Lee et al. 2018).
+Recent studies also indicated a strong sensitivity to the spatial resolution of the atmospheric dynamics governing the large-scale circulation response.
+For example, Smirnov et al. (2015) show that a low-resolution (1°) model induces a weak response resulting from shallow anomalous heating balanced by equatorward cold air advection, consistent with the results from steady linear dynamics.
+This contrasts with the higher resolution (1/4°) model showing that the anomalous diabatic heating is balanced by a deep vertical motion mediated by the transient eddies (Hand et al. 2014; Wills et al. 2016; Lee et al. 2018).
 The anomalous diabatic heating and the induced vertical motions maintain the climatological circulation pattern over the WBCs.